tkoenigGIT/FutureState/README.md

 **2. Image Compression for Web Delivery**

 For site furnishings, which tend to be computer-generated and will be cached for re-use between pages, tend towards png; For site content, which will often be page-specific and likely large and complex enough to mask lossy compression, tend towards jpg.
-PNG files should be run everything PNGCrush -- otherwise they won't get displayed with the colors you expect in every browser and the overall quality of your design will be diminished.
+PNG files should be run through PNGCrush to acheive the correct colors you would expect for your design.

 **3. Commenting Code**